lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 <date-time v-model="date" />
 ```

-You can find the [completed source code, including exercise, here](https://gist.github.com/lmiller1990/bca97f1a32e5878ea1652a4b594d3ab1).

 Where `date` can be... whatever you want.
 Some applications use the native JavaScript `Date` object (don't do this; it's not a fun experience).
-Older applications will often use [moment](https://momentjs.com/) and newer ones common opt for [luxon](https://moment.github.io/luxon/).
+Older applications will often use [Moment](https://momentjs.com/) and newer ones common opt for [Luxon](https://moment.github.io/luxon/).
 I'd like to support both - and any other library the user might choose to use!
 In other words, we want the component to be agnostic - it should not be coupled to a specific date time library.

+You can find the [completed source code, including exercise, here](https://gist.github.com/lmiller1990/bca97f1a32e5878ea1652a4b594d3ab1).

 One way to handle this would be to pick a simple format of our own, for example `YYYY-MM-DD`, and then have the user wrap the component and provide their own integration layer.
 For example a user wanting to use Luxon might wrap `<date-time>` in their own `<date-time-luxon>` component: